What Is the DevSecOps Methodology?

 When people discuss the ins and outs of DevSecOps, they often bring up ‘Rugged DevOps’.
 This is quite similar to DevSecOps, in that it deals with security considerations.
 However, it also has a much greater emphasis on vigilance and discipline.

 ‘Ruggedizing’ refers to making security a higher priority.
-It involves regular threat assessments, adding more tests to automated processes, and so on.
+It typically involves adding more tests to automated processes, conducting threat assessments more regularly, and so on.
 In short, it is extremely similar to DevSecOps, with one of the only differences being the higher emphasis on priority.

 As the Rugged Manifesto puts it: